 From 2012, Miru Kim started exploring deserts in India, Mongolia and different African countries.

-Then we humans came along, the animals that wanted to conquer all of the Earth.
-Learning that we cannot survive by ourselves in the hot and dry lands, we decided to tame these desert creatures, in order to expand our frontiers.
+Then we humans, the animals that wanted to conquer all of the Earth, came along.
+Learning that we cannot survive by ourselves in the hot and drylands, we decided to tame these desert creatures in order to expand our frontiers.
 And we did.
-We formed communities and roamed the desert in search for water and pasture for our tamed beasts, who provided us with nourishment, transportation, and shelter.
+We formed communities and roamed the desert in search of water and pasture for our tamed beasts, who provided us with nourishment, transportation, and shelter.
 But maybe the camels were the ones that chose us as their companions, to fulfill their wish that we would learn their way–how to find peace in the deserted lands.